Want to learn new ways to make extra money?

 For example, if the demand for home renovations is rising at a rate of 4.5%, but the supply of builders and contractors is only rising at 3%, there aren’t enough workers to match the demand.
 This causes builders, contractors, painters, and electricians to charge more because you perceive those services as more valuable with the increase in demand.

-During the past century, the country has moved away from relying on the gold standard to determine the value of money.
+During the past century, the United States has moved away from relying on the gold standard to determine the value of money.
 With nothing tangible to anchor it to, it now depends on how much money is in circulation and what people think that money is worth.

-If the supply of money increases faster than the growth of the economy, it causes inflation.
+If the money supply increases faster than the growth of the economy, it causes inflation.
 As with anything, the more money that’s available, the lower the value of each dollar.

 Essentially, it’s the same line of thought that makes diamonds and other rare gems so expensive.
 The value of money drops if too much is printed because it’s no longer as rare.